The Story Begins Here With Chapter – 1

 Correction, sixteen guns.

-El Cid suddenly appeared over the mesa and joined the fight.
-The Halberd blasted two of the guns with their plasma canons and melted the turrets of the other two with particle weapons.
-Four coil guns immediately turned on El Cid.
-The Halberd loosed a stream of laser fire, instantly melting a fifth enemy gun.
-In turn, the Halberd came under heavy fire from three coil guns.
-The ravening fire produced bright, silver flashes is it broke against the ship’s shields.
+Six neighboring coil guns immediately turned on El Cid and Charlemagne.
+The Halberds loosed a stream of laser fire, instantly shredding two more enemy guns into molten chunks.
+In turn, the Halberds came under heavy fire from the four remaining coil guns.
+Their ravening fire produced bright, silver flashes as they broke against the ship’s shields.

-Two missiles took out the two guns.
-A moment later, the two Lances that fired them streaked over head like lightning bolts.
-Four guns turned to fire after them.
+Ahead of us, two gun emplacements exploded from missile strikes.
+A moment later, the two Lances that fired them streaked overhead like lightning bolts.
+Four guns stupidly turned to fire after them, but the Lances were beyond their range before the maneuver was completed.

-“Company C,” Captain Obey turned to address us again.
+“Alright, my brothers in Christ,” Captain Obey turned to address us again.
 I thanked God for it, otherwise I wouldn’t have heard a thing.
 “Let’s go!
 Go!
 Go!
-For Faith and Empire!”
+Faith and Empire!”

 Captain Obey turned to face the hills and bolted forward.
 I was a beat behind my comrades when we lurched into a run behind him, bellowing the Imperial Marines’ war cry, “Faith and Empire!”

 We spread out as much as was possible while we ran.
-Hill number three was nineteen hundred meters away; hill four, was another eight hundred meters beyond it.
-We needed to get within three hundred meters of the coil guns for our Burners’ plasma rifles to be effective.
+Our hill was nineteen hundred meters away.
+We needed to get within three hundred meters of the coil guns for our burners’ plasma rifles to be effective.

 They charged us, firing from every appendage.